 - Poor road conditions

-- Faulty fuel systems
+- Faulty fuel systems with substandard parts

 - Tire failure such as tread separation